China's Li brings investment boost to struggling Brazil

 “A new road to Asia will open for Brasil, reducing distances and costs, a road that will take us directly to the ports of Peru and, across the Pacific Ocean, China,” President Dilma Rousseff said, inviting Chinese companies to build it.
 Brazil and China agreed to study the feasibility of the rail link that would allow Brazilian exports to avoid the Panama Canal.

-Li put the value of Tuesday’s agreements at $27 billion, while Rousseff said they totaled $53 billion, a ballpark figure that aides said included past and future funding.
+Li put the value of Tuesday’s agreements at $27 billion, while Rousseff said they totalled $53 billion, a ballpark figure that aides said included past and future funding.

 As China’s economy slows, Chinese companies are looking abroad for new opportunities to invest and Chinese banks have begun to provide abundant financing.